mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 The controller for loading items is mapped to `/item/itemID`.
 The item ID must match the regex `d+[-]d+`, that is one or more numbers, a dash, and one or more numbers in that order.
-Optional accommodations are specified with the `isaap` URL parameter and are semicolon delimited.
+Optional accessibility are specified with the `isaap` URL parameter and are semicolon delimited.
 Only the accommodation code should be specified.
 Accommodation type is not specified.
 For example, the URL to load item 200-12344 with the word list glossary and expandable passages would look like   `http://viewer.smarterbalanced.org/item/200-12344?isaap=TDS_WL_Glossary;TDS_ExpandablePassages1`.
+The accessibility codes are listed in the [Smarter Balanced Accessibility Feature Codes document](http://www.smarterapp.org/documents/ISAAP-AccessibilityFeatureCodes.pdf).

 The Diagnostic API returns xml formatted diagnostic results per the diagnostic API [requirements](http://www.smarterapp.org/documents/DiagnosticApi.html).
 The diagnostic API supports levels 0 through 5 as required in the requirements.
 The diagnostic level is specified as a URL parameter.
 For example the level 3 diagnostic API would be accessed with http://viewer.smarterbalanced.org/status?level=3.